French Drain, Sprinkler Repair, Surface Drain, Channel Drains, Sump Pumps, 405 203-9419

 Installed French Drain

-The dirt that was taken out to make the trench is hauled away.
-It is replaced by some type of small stone or gravel depending on what is desired or available.
-I prefer crushed 1 inch lime stone.
+I prefer crushed 1 inch limestone.
 It is the most economical option in my area.
 Pea Gravel or some other type of small stone can work just as well.
-The lime-stone or gravel is placed in the trench on top of the perforated Drain Pipe and filled all the way to the surface (ground level).
+The limestone or gravel is placed in the trench on top of the perforated Drainpipe and filled all the way to the surface (ground level).
+Surface water falls through the gravel and enters the perforated pipe underneath.
+Sub-Surface water enters the drain underground laterally, flowing into the drainpipe.
+Water above ground and water below ground is drained away and taken to the exit.

-Depending on the area the French Drain is installed and the type of grass around the French Drain, will dictate whether grass grows over the lime stone.
+Its ok to let grass grow over the drain.
 Grass can grow up and through the gravel in the French Drain over time eventually covering the gravel.
 This is Ok.
 It won’t have a measurable effect on the performance of the drain.

-DON’T COVER THE GRAVEL IN THE FRENCH DRAIN WITH DIRT.
-THE FRENCH DRAIN WON’T WORK IF THE TRENCH IS CLOGGED WITH DIRT.
+THE DRAIN WON’T WORK IF THE TRENCH IS CLOGGED WITH DIRT.
 DON’T EVEN INSTALL IT IF YOU ARE GOING TO COVER IT UP WITH DIRT.
 PUTTING DIRT OVER A FRENCH DRAIN IS LIKE PUTTING A CORK BACK IN A BOTTLE.

 DECORATIVE STONE CAN BE USED TO COVER A FRENCH DRAIN AND THEY LOOK GREAT AND LAST A LIFETIME.